 Adam Schechter's Pricing Perspective from 2017

-Each year, Adam Schechter, president of Global Human Health, shares his insights on our Pricing Transparency Report.
+Adam Schechter, president, Global Human Health, 2010 – 2018, shared his insights on our Pricing Transparency Report.
 Here are his thoughts from 2017, based on the Report’s 2016 findings.

 At Merck – and many other drug companies – we talk about innovation, about how much we invest in research, about how our medicines and vaccines help patients.
 Help families.
 Help economies.
 Because that is, at the most foundational level, who we are, what we do, and why we come to work each day.
 Our mission has been to discover, develop and provide innovative medicines and vaccines that save and improve lives around the world, and we have not wavered from that mission for over 125 years.